BioInterchange/BioInterchangeC/README.md

 ## Usage

-BioInterchange is a command line tool.
-On OS X, it can be run via the [Terminal](https://en.wikipedia.org/wiki/Terminal_(OS_X)) application.
-On Linux, well, you use Linux, so you know what a command line is.
+BioInterchange is a command line tool and you will need to run it in a "terminal" or "shell".
+On OS X, it can be run via the default [Terminal](https://en.wikipedia.org/wiki/Terminal_(OS_X)) application.
+On Linux, well, you use Linux, so you know what a terminal is.

 Running BioInterchange will cause the software to perform a quick system check before anything else happens.
-If there are incompatibility problems, then these will be reported and the software exits.
+If there are incompatibility problems, then these will be shown to you and the software will exit.
+If you are making use of the Python interface and your Python settings are wrong, then a cryptic Python error might occur.
+In that case, check your `PYTHONHOME` and `PYTHONPATH` environment variables and have a look at examples in the [Python API](#python-api) section.

 **Note:** The tool BioInterchange 2.0 and its source code are licensed under the short, simple, and permissive [MIT License](https://github.com/indiedotkim/BioInterchangeC/blob/master/LICENSE.txt).
 If your version of BioInterchange compains about a missing license file, then please update to version 2.0.5 or later.